Michel Schildmeijer's report on Oracle OpenWorld 2018Published on: Author: Michel Schildmeijer Category: Oracle

 - Support WebLogic and Coherence on IaaS

-It will become more easier to migrate your current WebLogic environments to a container-based platform, Docker & Kubernetes, including tools for migration and lifecycle management.
-And the 2nd path, to migrate it to the Oracle Cloud, Oracle Kubernetes Engine using all the features: security wise, scaling, availability.
+It will become easier to migrate your current WebLogic environments to a container-based platform like Docker & Kubernetes, including tools for migration and lifecycle management.
+It will also be easier to migrate the 2nd path to the Oracle Cloud and Oracle Kubernetes Engine using all the features: security wise, scaling, availability.

 WebLogic Deploy Tooling

-Still in an early phase, but this tool provides some strong capabilities for getting your WebLogic domain migrated to Kubernetes:
+Though it is still in an early phase, this tool provides some strong capabilities for getting your WebLogic domain migrated to Kubernetes:

 - Domain introspection to:

 - Create a model, a yaml file of your entire domain

 - Migrate existing domains and upgrade them to 12.2.1.X

 Alongside an embedded product of WebLogic, Coherence will follow most of the enhanced features.
 These features are in general (from 19.1):